 Taylor Lewis grew up in the Central Valley town of Hanford.
-The youngest of the 5, his brothers helped instill in him the passion and drive that he’d later use for his playing career and his transition into performance training.
+The youngest of five, his brothers helped instill in him the passion and drive that he’d later use for his playing career and his transition into performance training.

-Baseball is his passion.
-When it was time to decide what sport to play in high school, baseball, basketball, or soccer he choose baseball.
-Taylor went on to play 1 year of junior college ball at West Hills in Coalinga, CA. He then moved onto pitch at Fresno City College (8-0) in 2005 where it led to a scholarship to Sonoma State University (SSU) where he became the team’s closer from 2006 to 2009.
+Baseball is Taylor’s passion.
+When it was time to decide what sport to play in high school, baseball, basketball, or soccer, he choose baseball.
+Taylor went on to play 1 year of Junior College Ball at West Hills in Coalinga, CA. He then moved on to pitch at Fresno City College (8-0) in 2005, which led to a scholarship to Sonoma State University (SSU).
+At SSU, Taylor became the team’s closer from 2006 to 2009.

-After graduating from SSU with a Bachelor Degree in Kinesiology, Taylor continued his education and completed his CSCS, NSCA-PT, PES, RKC, and FMS certifications after returning to Fresno.
+After graduating from SSU with a Bachelors Degree in Kinesiology, Taylor continued his education and completed his Certified Strength and Conditioning Specialist (CSCS), NSCA-PT, Performance Enhancement Specialist (PEC), Russian Kettle ell Certification (RKC), and Functional Movement Systems (FMS) certifications after returning to Fresno.

-In 2009, Taylor joined the Fresno Monsters as their Strength and Conditioning Coach, helping them reach the playoffs from 2009 through 2012.
-During that time, he also worked with sports teams at Clovis North High School, area youth travel baseball teams, soccer teams and additional sports.
-In the 3 years he worked with these organizations, 95% of his athletes were healthy for the whole season, and 5 of those teams reached the postseason playoffs.
+In 2009, Taylor joined the Fresno Monsters as their Strength and Conditioning Coach, and helped them reach the playoffs from 2009 through 2012.
+During that time, Taylor also worked with sports teams at Clovis North High School, area youth travel baseball teams, soccer teams, as well as working with additional sports.
+In the three years that he worked with these organizations, 95% of his athletes were healthy for the whole season, and 5 of those teams reached the postseason playoffs.

-In 2012 Taylor returned to the Bay Area, moving to Marin County.
-He took the job at Sonoma State as the head baseball strength coach while he finished his Masters Degree in Kinesiology at SSU.
+In 2012, Taylor returned to the Bay Area and moved to Marin County.
+He took the job at Sonoma State as the head baseball Strength Coach, and completed his Masters Degree in Kinesiology at SSU.

-After 4 years as the SSU baseball strength coach he moved on to start Academy of Total Performance in Marin County, CA. There he monitors all onsite athletic programs to ensure clients and staff are up to date on the latest new training techniques and athletic performance research.
-His passion to help others streams outside of the gym where he helps out local youth baseball leagues as well as trains and give guidance to high school programs to ensure the proper balance between training and recovery.
+After 4 years as the SSU baseball Strength Coach, Taylor moved on to be the founder of Academy of Total Performance in Marin County, CA. With ATP, Taylor monitors all onsite athletic programs to ensure clients and staff are up to date on the latest new training techniques and athletic performance research.
+He also provides support to the community by helping out local youth baseball leagues.
+Taylor also trains and gives guidance to high school programs to ensure that the programs are incorporating a proper balance between training and recovery.

-Taylor also found the love for working with adults with Cystic Fibrosis, and he is currently working with researches at Stanford Cystic Fibrosis Clinics to develop structuralized fitness programs on the quest to find a cure for CF. He has written for Max Muscle magazine, Strength Matters and On Target Publications and continues his professional career striving to help educate and inspire people to improve their quality of life through the fundamentals of basic human movements.
+Taylor also found the love for working with adults with Cystic Fibrosis (CF) and he is currently working with researches at Stanford Cystic Fibrosis Clinics to develop structuralized fitness programs on the quest to find a cure for CF. He has written for Max Muscle magazine, Strength Matters, and On Target Publications, and continues his professional career striving to help educate and inspire people to improve their quality of life through the fundamentals of basic human movements.